 -XX:-ReduceInitialCardMarks to disable this behavior and potentially avoid these situations.

-Scan RS Times is also determined by the amount of compression that G1 performs to keep remembered set storage size low.
-The more compact remembered set that's stored in memory, the more time it takes to retrieve the stored values during garbage collection.
+Scan RS Time is also determined by the amount of compression that G1 performs to keep remembered set storage size low.
+The more compact the remembered set is stored in memory, the more time it takes to retrieve the stored values during garbage collection.
 G1 automatically performs this compression, called remembered set coarsening, while updating the remembered sets depending on the current size of that region's remembered set.
 Particularly at the highest compression level, retrieving the actual data can be very slow.
 The option

 -XX:G1SummarizeRSetStatsPeriod in combination with